• Skip to main content

 The Journal of Media Literacy Ecomedia Literacy Case Studies

-Climate Change Bottled Water Agriculture Paulo Freire Praxis Dialogue Media Literacy
+Bottled Water Agriculture Paulo Freire Praxis Dialogue Media Literacy Climate Change

 Coal’s Last Gasp, Its Resuscitation by the Media and the Habitus of NIMBY

-Abril 1, 2020 by Carolyn Fortuna
+1 de Abril, 2020 by Carolyn Fortuna

 Abstract: The shift away from coal to renewable energy for electricity generation is producing environmental benefits during the climate crisis but also poses uncertainty for coal producers and others along the coal supply chain.
 Media representations of the coal debate shape how citizens understand and respond to it.
 This commentary exposes how audiences – even of … [Read more...] about Coal’s Last Gasp, Its Resuscitation by the Media and the Habitus of NIMBY